OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

 __After Deployment: Could not load file or assembly...__

+Why: We deleted the assembly accidentally.
-Fix: Use remote desktop to connect to the Orchard.Azure.Web role.
+Fix: Add the missing assembly to the Orchard.Azure.Web project.

 > Could not load file or assembly 'Microsoft.Web.Infrastructure, Version=1.0.0.0, Culture=neutral,
 > PublicKeyToken=31bf3856ad364e35' or one of its dependencies.
 The system cannot find the file specified.